 Providence's cultural festivals showcase the city's rich diversity, providing a chance to experience traditions from around the world.
 Other Providence festivals, like PrideFest and Juneteenth, bring people together to honor identity, history and inclusiveness.
 For those who love food, film and the performing arts, events like the Flickers Rhode Island International Film Festival offer a mix of creative showcases throughout the summer.

-From cultural heritage celebrations to lively arts festivals, here's a guide to some of this summer's must-see events in Providence and other parts of the state.
+From cultural heritage celebrations to lively arts festivals, here's a guide to some of this summer's must-see events in Providence and throughout the state.

 People Lining the Street at Providence RI Pride Parade